 Manchester: A Certain Future Steering Group

 The Steering Group was established in 2010 to oversee and champion the delivery of Manchester: A Certain Future, on behalf of the city’s stakeholders.
-The group is currently overseeing the development of the Manchester Climate Change Strategy for 2017-50 and is working with the Our Manchester Forum to put in place the governance required to enable the strategy’s successful delivery.
+The group oversaw the development of the Manchester Climate Change Strategy for 2017-50 and is working with the Our Manchester Forum to put in place the governance required to enable the strategy’s successful delivery.

 Minutes from the Steering Group’s meetings are available here.